libmapper/libmapper/doc/tutorials/tutorial_c.md

 device name.
 This allows multiple devices with the same name to exist on the network.

-The second parameter of mpr_dev_new is an optional graph instance.
+The second argument is an optional graph instance.
 It is not necessary to provide this, but can be used to specify different networking parameters, such as specifying the name of the network interface to use.
+For this tutorial we will let libmapper choose a default interface.

 An example of creating a device: